glennfrey/OSFPGA/README.md

 – Generate customisable hardware
 – Study the effect of area, speed, power of the digital circuits
-What is an FPGA?
+● What is an FPGA?
-● A “field programmable” gate array: Integrated circuit designed to be configured by a designer
+- A “field programmable” gate array: Integrated circuit designed to be configured by a designer.
-● FPGA configuration is specified using HDL similar to an ASIC (application specific
+- FPGA configuration is specified using HDL similar to an ASIC (application specific Integrated circuit)
-Integrated circuit)
-● Logic design in FPGA is different
-– Uses LUTs, Flip-flops, configurable logic blocks
+- Logic design in FPGA is different it uses LUTs, Flip-flops, configurable logic blocks.

-ASIC(Application Specific Integrated Circuit) is designed from RTL to layout.
+● ASIC(Application Specific Integrated Circuit) is designed from RTL to layout.
 Layout must be sent to semiconductor foundary for fabrication.
 ASIC cannot be reprogrammed.
-FPGA (Field Programmable Gate Array) is designed from RTL to bitstream.
+● FPGA (Field Programmable Gate Array) is designed from RTL to bitstream.
 Design programmed on the FPGA which is bought off-the-shelf.
 FPGA can be re-programmed.

-Applications
+● Applications
-● Hardware acceleration
+- Hardware acceleration
-● Signal processing
+- Signal processing
-● Device controllers
+- Device controllers
-● Embedded systems
+- Embedded systems
-● Aerospace
+- Aerospace
-● High performance computing
+- High performance computing
-● Machine learning
+- Machine learning

-FPGA Architecture
+● FPGA Architecture
-Configurable logic blocks (CLB)-- Implement combinatorial and sequential logic.
-Based on LUT and Flip-flop/latches Look-up Tables (LUT) which implement the logic functions- truth table
+- Configurable logic blocks (CLB)-- Implement combinatorial and sequential logic.
+Based on LUT and Flip-flop/latches
+- Look-up Tables (LUT) which implement the logic functions using truth table
 - Carry and Control Logic- Implements arithmetic operations
 - Flip Flops (FFs)/ Latches
 - Memory Elements
 - Programmable I/O blocks - Configurable I/Os for external interface connections
 - Programmable interconnect- Wires to connect inputs, CLBs

 ## Vivado counter
 ![](fpgaday1/fpgaday1.png)